bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ## Set up a Development Environment

-If you want to explore, develop and improve the HTML5 client, please follow the instructions on [setting up HTML5 development environment](/html5/html5-dev.html)
+If you want to explore, develop and improve the HTML5 client, please follow the instructions on [setting up HTML5 development environment](/html/html5-dev.html)

+## Coding Practices

+When making a new component there is a certain structure to implement and existing components to utilize to make your life easier.
+[HTML5 Coding Practices](/html/CodingPractices.html)

+## Project Structure

+Our directory structure is based off of Meteor's, see it here [HTML5 Project Structure](/html/project-structure.html)